Bratislava Slovakia

 Fach Restaurant - a modern unique restaurant and bar serving quality food and wine, great coffee and delicious home baked bread and pastries with vegan juice shop.
 Love the interior and the trees.
 Top tip.

-Marina Bistro - Coffee, wine and gastro delicacies created with love from morning to night.
+Marina Bistro - Coffee, wine and gastro delicacies in Bratislava created with love from morning to night.

-Wine bar Viecha Naturalnych - I really enjoyed having wine and snack at this wine bar.
+Wine bar Viecha Naturalnych - I really enjoyed having wine and snack at this wine bar in Bratislava.
 It felt urban, young and hipster.
 With cosy corners, high chairs and a big terrace outside.
 It was crowded when I was there and it certainly had good vibes.

 Old Town (Staré Mesto) - Bratislava's historic centre is filled with charming streets, squares, and beautiful buildings.
 Visit the Old Town Gate, St Martin's Cathedral, Old Town Hall, the Primate's Palace, and stroll through the picturesque streets.

-Bratislava Castle (Bratislavský hrad) - This iconic castle offers a stunning view of the city and the Danube river.
+Bratislava Castle (Bratislavský hrad) - The iconic Bratislava castle offers a stunning view of the city and the Danube river.

 The Blue St. Elisabeth's Church - This unique, Art Nouveau church is famous for its blue colour and fairytale appearance.
 It is one of the most photographed buildings in Bratislava.